By KBB.com Editors

 A full-featured economy subcompact built by General Motors Daewoo in Korea, the Aveo is a competently-designed vehicle with sheetmetal that blends smoothly together to present a neat package.
 The V-shaped hood and split grille reveal its Chevrolet heritage and emphasize its wide stance.
 Large "shoulders" over the wheels, oversized front and rear lights and a height of almost five feet give it the appearance of a larger sedan.

 The four-speed automatic overdrive transmission with Hold Control uses adaptive-shift technology.
 It helps to reduce wheel spin and loss of traction by allowing the driver to manually select and then hold a gear so that torque to the wheels is reduced, much as with a true manual transmission.
 Like audio controls at your fingertips?
+The Aveo can be equipped with an engine oil pan heater, while LS trims can be equipped with dealer-installed air conditioning.
 The Aveo LT has them at thumb level on the steering wheel.
 Other options include a power moonroof, leatherette seats, XM Satellite Radio, fog lamps, a rear spoiler, anti-lock brakes (ABS), an engine-block heater and an anti-theft system.

 General Motors' 16-valve four-cylinder engine powers every 2010 Aveo and produces 108 horsepower.
 An electronic throttle control and variable induction system help maximize power across the rpm range for consistency and fuel economy, and the four-speed automatic transmission's Hold Control mode provides a pseudo-manual operation the driver can select for sportier or more controlled driving.